OBigVee/Pattern-Formation-Process-With-Gray-Scott-Reaction-Diffusion-Model/final-work/README.md

-# Write up and Matlab simulation result
+# Write up and Matlab simulation result in PDF